boundtotheearth/tp/docs/UserGuide.md

 Done by Farrell Nah Jun Hao

-Momentum uses the data collected from your timers (see [time tracking](#time-tracking)) to calculate statistics.
+Momentum uses the data collected from your [timers](#time-tracking) to calculate statistics.
 These statistics are automatically generated and updated whenever you make any changes to your items, such as when you start or stop a new timer.
 These statistics can be seen in a panel on the left side of the window, as shown here:

 ![StatisticsUI1](images/StatsUI1.png)
 Figure X: Location of the statistics panel